-Most young children who see pornography come across it by accident.
-For example, they might:
+Some children see pornography when friends show it to them.
+But most children who see pornography come across it by accident.
+For example, they:

-- click sidebars or pop-up ads on children’s games websites – these can contain advertising material that includes sexual images and links to more explicit content
+- click bars or pop-up ads on children’s games websites – these can contain advertising material that includes sexual images and links to more explicit content

-- see simulated sex acts or violent sexual content in TV programs like Game of Thrones or video games like Grand Theft Auto.
+- see simulated sex acts or violent sexual content when adults are watching TV programs like Game of Thrones or playing video games like Grand Theft Auto.